-Weather: more of what day 4 gave us but now wind from NW
+- Weather: more of what day 4 gave us but now with wind from the NW

 The 500-meter portage from a small bay on Kashishibog Lake took us into the headwaters of the Kopka River.
 From this point on we would be paddling with the current!

-From Uneven Lake camp to camp on island of lake just east of Sandison Lake
+From Uneven Lake camp to an island on the lake just east of Sandison Lake

-Weather: mixed sun and cloud with occasional wind blowing our way
+- Weather: mixed sun and cloud with an occasional wind blowing our way

-Portages: 20 – more or less – with some lining thrown in.
-After a while it became a blur!
+- : 20 – more or less – with some lining thrown in.
+After a while, it became a blur!
 You really need a voice recorder to capture impressions and details as they come at you.
 That way you’d have a fighting chance of getting it right later on.

 A delightful stretch of the Kopka greeted us this day, different from the 47 km of lake paddle that characterized the previous day.
 “Delightful” because until you enter Sandison Lake you are always aware of both river banks; the scale of things is just right.
 It would have been even more agreeable with a bit more water but you take what you get.
 I’m glad we didn’t miss out on this part of the Kopka experience.

 During the day our shots were usually taken with our p&s cameras (my bro’s Sony H2 and my Canon Elph 100).
-Before we packed up in the morning and after the tent went up in the afternoon, the dslrs and the tripod came out.
+Before we packed up in the morning and after the tent went up in the afternoon, the DSLRs and the tripod came out.
 As I pulled out my little Canon from my shirt pocket for the above shot it slipped out of my hand and down between the rocks I was finding my way across.
-A bonus squat was on order before I got to return to framing the shot I had in mind.
+An impromptu squat was in order before I got to return to framing the shot I had in mind.

 We stopped for the night a couple of portages east of Sandison Lake.
 The campsite was on the NW point of an island on the small lake.
 A bit of site rehabilitation was required – eg. clearing of deadfall.
-Below the tent site was a small bay and behind us lots of deadfall.
-At my insistence the food bag – getting lighter every day by 4 pounds! – went up again for the night.
+Below the tent site was a small bay and behind us a lot of deadfall.
+At my insistence, the food bag – getting lighter every day by 4 pounds! – went up again for the night.

-From camp on island of the lake just east of Sandison Lake to the waterfalls camp at top end of a 50-meter portage
+From camp on an island on the lake just east of Sandison Lake to the waterfalls camp at the top end of a 50-meter portage

-Weather: mostly sunny with wind not an issue
+- Weather: mostly sunny with the wind not an issue

 When we came across this spot at the top of a pretty little waterfall, we decided quickly that our day was done.
 We had actually planned to paddle a few more kilometers but figured the chances of canoeing into a second site as perfect as this one were remote.

-This camp site may have been our favourite of the whole trip, helped of course by the weather and the stunning sunset we got to watch.
+This tent site may have been our favourite of the whole trip, helped of course by the weather and the stunning sunset we got to watch.

-Day Nine: From Waterfalls camp to Kopka camp on lake between 2nd and 3rd Falls
+From Waterfalls’ camp to Kopka camp on the lake between 2nd and 3rd Falls

 We left our idyllic camp at 8:30 and before 10 we were on the other side of the 400-meter portage at the north end of Lake Kenakskaniss, a bit apprehensive about potential wind problems on the lake from the SW.
 The SPOT Connect data shows that a bit over an hour later we were getting close to our first and longest portage (750 m) in the Seven Sisters section of the Kopka.
 We had been spared the energy-sapping challenge of paddling down the lake into a headwind.

-“…the canyon portion of the route is made up of gruelling portages (poor footing and steep inclination or declination) that avoid a series of 7 severe drops in elevation”.
+“…the canyon portion of the route is made up of grueling portages (poor footing and steep inclination or declination) that avoid a series of 7 severe drops in elevation”.